aws-samples/multimodal-rag-on-slide-decks/Blog1-TitanEmbeddings-LVM/README.md

 account](https://signin.aws.amazon.com/signin?redirect_uri=https%3A%2F%2Fportal.aws.amazon.com%2Fbilling%2Fsignup%2Fresume&client_id=signup)
 and familarity with FMs, Bedrock, SageMaker and OpenSearch Service.

-This solution uses the Titan multimodal embeddings model.
+This solution uses the Titan Multimodal Embeddings model.
 Ensure that this model is enabled for use in Amazon Bedrock.
 In AWS Management Console → Amazon Bedrock, select Model access.
 If Titan Multimodal Embeddings is enabled, the Access status will state “Access granted” as